nmsalvatore/github-activity/README.md

 # GitHub User Activity

 This is a CLI application, built with Go, which pulls GitHub user activity.
-The project is one of the Roadmap.sh (backend projects)[https://roadmap.sh/backend/projects].
-Specifications for the project can be found (here)[https://roadmap.sh/projects/github-user-activity].
+The project is one of the Roadmap.sh [backend projects](https://roadmap.sh/backend/projects).
+Specifications for the project can be found [here](https://roadmap.sh/projects/github-user-activity).

 ## Installation

-Make sure (Go is installed)[https://go.dev/doc/install], then build the binary with `make`.
+Make sure [Go is installed](https://go.dev/doc/install), then build the binary with `make`.

 ## Usage